 - Final layer 5 is a thin vinyl tape which should be 15% overwrap and is to protect the prior natural rubber finish, use Scotch 33

 When you are done, you will probably have used a full roll of Scotch 2242 rubber tape.
 These 5 layers can be easily removed with a pen knife, slicing length wise, and peeling off.
 Without layer 1, you will have a tough time ending up with clean set of connectors as the self-amalgamating rubber tape will leave a sticky and gooey finish.

-CoaxSeal.com makes a fine reusable product that remains soft and playable.
+CoaxSeal.com makes a fine reusable product that remains soft and pliable.
 It is easily removed and rarely leaves any residue.
-However, if the splice can be stepped on or is in a traffic or climbing area, the sealant can be disturbed or scrapped off, exposing the connector to weather.
+However, if the splice can be stepped on or is in a traffic or climbing area, the sealant can be disturbed or scrapped off, thereby exposing the connector to weather.
 I would suggest placing a wrap of Scotch 33 vinyl tape over the CoaxSeal, for protection from scrapes or dislodging.
-A typical roll is 1/2 inch wide and 60 inches long.
-A roll costs around $6 and is widely available.
+A typical roll is 1/2 inch wide and 60" [5 ft] long.
+A roll costs around $6 and is widely available at master distributors or on the Internet.
 Coax-Seal is easily wrapped and then molded by hand to your desired finish.

 There may be other practical methods to moisture proof and thermally insulate the connectors, but these above are the best we have seen.
 For example, there are snap-on covers that provide thermal protection, but are not always waterproof, even filled with silicone gel, as shown to the left. [and what a mess when you open to perform service]

 As with all products, some are better than others.
 It all depends upon on how important it is doing the job right the first time, and adopting a procedure for your crew, so even a not-so-bright employee, cannot do it wrong.